Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 ~22%

-Implants, veneers, crowns, Hollywood Smile, full-mouth restorations.
-Antalya, Istanbul, and Izmir are the primary dental hubs.
+Implants, veneers, crowns, Hollywood Smile, full mouth restorations.
+Antalya, Istanbul, and Izmir are the main dental tourism hubs.

 Ophthalmology